 NSBO (Nova Scotia Basketball Officials)

-NSBO is an arm of basketball Nova Scotia and a branch of CABO.
+NSBO is an arm of basketball Nova Scotia and a branch of CBOC.
 They make province wide rulings and selections for provincial tournaments and are responsible for the growth, organization and development of Nova Scotia Basketball Officials.
 Funds are obtained from membership fees.

 PERSONAL APPEARANCE AND CONDUCT

 Officials shall always be neat in appearance.
 The uniform shall be clean, pressed and fit appropriately.
 Conduct before, during and after the game should always be dignified, business like and professional.
 Remember, officials are the face of NSBO.

 Refer to Article 22 of the Operational Guidelines for Dress Regulations.

 To respect the accomplishments of new NSBO members who have performed in other CBOC jurisdictions, credentials earned outside of Nova Scotia may be recognized.
 Candidates should apply to the Provincial Supervisor for appropriate recognition.